atom/highlights/README.md

 ### Using

-To convert a source file to a tokenized HTML run the following:
+To convert a source file to tokenized HTML run the following:

 ```sh
 highlights file.coffee -o file.html